WinDerek/reinforce-py/README.md

 - [ ] More responsive for wide or tall screens.
 - [ ] Modify page title.
 - [ ] More elegant way of deep cloning using lodash.
+- [ ] Functionality to play with trained policy
+- [ ] Show iteration number